Can You Ever Forgive Me?: Plot

 In 1991, following the critical and commercial failure of her biography of Estée Lauder, author Lee Israel struggles with financial troubles, writer's block, and alcoholism.
-Although she hopes to write a biography of comedienne Fanny Brice, her agent, Marjorie, sharply rejects the idea and explains that Lee, with her difficult personality, is responsible for her own career slump.
+Although she hopes to write a biography of comedian Fanny Brice, her agent, Marjorie, sharply rejects the idea and explains that Lee, with her difficult personality, is responsible for her own career slump.

 With Marjorie unable to secure her an advance for a new book, regardless of subject matter, Lee resorts to selling her possessions to cover living expenses.
 She sells a personal letter she received long ago from Katharine Hepburn to a used bookstore merchant and autograph dealer named Anna.
-Lee begins spending time with old acquaintance Jack Hock.
+Lee begins spending time with old acquaintance Jack Hock after a chance encounter with him at a gay bar called Julius’.
+He reveals to her he has been banned from entering all locations of the Duane Reade chain of stores because he was caught shoplifting.

-Visiting a Manhattan library's special collections department to research Fanny Brice, Lee discovers two letters typewritten by Brice.
-She removes one of them from the building and shows it to Anna.
+Lee visits a Manhattan library's special collections department to research Fanny Brice.
+She discovers two letters typewritten by Brice.
+She removes one of them from the building, takes it to Anna’s store and shows it to her.
 Anna makes Lee an offer that is lower than what she was expecting due to the letter's bland content.
 Lee returns home and uses a typewriter to add a postscript to the letter.
-Lee returns to Anna’s store, where Anna, amused by what “Fanny Brice” wrote “several decades ago,” offers Lee $350.
+Lee returns to Anna's store, where Anna, amused by what "Fanny Brice" wrote "several decades ago," offers Lee $350.

 Lee then starts forging and selling letters "by" deceased celebrities, incorporating intimate details to command high prices.
-Anna, a fan of Lee’s biographies, tries to initiate a romantic relationship, but may have another motive as on their dinner date she gives Lee a short story she has written hoping for Lee to critique it.
+Anna, a fan of Lee's biographies, tries to initiate a romantic relationship, but may have another motive as on their dinner date she gives Lee a short story she has written hoping for Lee to critique it.
 Moments after they leave the restaurant, the socially phobic Lee appears to rebuff Anna.